chenweizhuo/ReTD/README.md

 - Your results might differ slightly due to randomness and different library versions.
 - Code to reconstruct the tables and figures is provided in the notebooks corresponding to the script names.
 - Most results are automatically cached to avoid repeated computations (the `cache` directory can grow quite large).
-- All reconstructions are saved in `data/reconstructions`, in unique directories for each configuration.
+- All reconstructions are saved in `preprocessed_data`, in unique directories for each configuration.

 ### Data

-**Generated Images**
-Our data can be downloaded from [GenImage](https://github.com/GenImage-Dataset/GenImage).
+Our generated images data can be downloaded from [GenImage](https://github.com/GenImage-Dataset/GenImage).
 Extract the `.zip` file and place the `data` directory inside the root directory of this repository.
 The real folder contains the collected images from ImageNet.
 ```
 data
 ├── real